jerrychenhf/pegasus/docs/developer-guide.md

 #### Building from Source Code
 Refer to [Arrow Building document](https://arrow.apache.org/docs/developers/cpp.html#building) for the detail steps and prerequisties for building Arrow.

-A few notes building:
+A few notes for building:
 - Some CMake versions may cause download problems for dependancies on CentOS with http(s) proxy.
 On my CentOS 7 environment, both CMake 3.15.4 and CMake 3.10.2 caused download problem.
 The system default CMake version 3.7.1 works.
 - Suggest to run as root user.
 Even "make" command needs "root" user for making and installing dependent libraries.

-Here are a simple steps of building and installing from source.
+Here are simple steps of building and installing from source.

 ```
 git clone https://github.com/apache/arrow.git